boostorg/hof/doc/src/overview.md

 Semantics
 ---------

 Some parts of the documentation provides the meaning(or equivalence) of an expression.
-Here is a guide of thos symbols:
+Here is a guide of those symbols:

 * `f`, `g`, `fs`, `gs`, `p` are functions
 * `x`, `y`, `xs`, `xs` are parameters to a function